Last Updated: January 31, 2023

 (a) Customer shall refer Advisory Clients to Management by providing Advisory Clients with verbal or written information about Management in such form as agreed to in advance by Management from time to time;

-(b) Management shall provide Advisory Client and/or Customer with copies of statements with respect to the Advisory Services provided to the Advisory Clients by Management;
+(b) Management shall provide Advisory Client and Customer with copies of statements with respect to the Advisory Services provided to the Advisory Clients by Management;

 (c) Management shall prepare a register (the “Register”) showing the names of all Advisory Clients referred to it by the Customer, the Discretionary Client Management Fees (as set out on the applicable Order Form) paid by each Advisory Client and the date on which they were paid, the amount and date of each Revenue Share by Management and an entry for each Advisory Client who has terminated the Advisory Services; and